altanalytics/strands-agentcore-react/README.md

 # *** MAKE SURE THE AMPLIFY APP HAS BEEN DEPLOYED AND THE bedrock-agent-core-role OR THIS WILL FAIL
 uv run agent_deploy.py

-# You can update your existing agent
+# You can update your existing agent (don't forget to rebuild and push your docker container)
 uv run agent_update.py

 ```